Saddle Pad FAQ

 We have seen many problems created by the well-meaning horse owner who uses gel pads.
 The spine at rest has a curvature called the thoracolumbar bow.
 Synchronization of the muscles around it allow the spine to straighten with propulsion.
 Consider the function of the saddle gullet, meant to allow your horse freedom of movement at his optimum performance level.
 His muscles engage, becoming taut and lifting his skeletal carriage (the thoracolumbar bow) to straighten into the gullet of the saddle.

 Gel is a heavy dense substance which responds to weight and pressure.
 The weight of the saddle bars and the rider coupled with the oblique and vertical forces of movement cause the gel to disperse and progress downward.
 This is counter-productive to the horse’s natural process of movement.
 Gel becomes ‘dead’ weight on the skeletal and muscular structure, inhibiting your horse’s impulsion and numbing the natural function of his finely-tuned apparatus.
-Cavallo Total Comfort System Saddle pads are a unique combination of technically-advanced materials that do not resist movement but rather respond and allow room for your horse to function in accordance with his structure.
+Cavallo Total Comfort System Saddle pads are a unique combination of four layers of technically-advanced materials that do not resist movement but rather respond and allow room for your horse to function in accordance with his structure.

 It sounds as though the saddle is not level, but rather is sloping down into the mid-section of your horse’s back.
 She could be dropping her back to avoid discomfort, or the saddle could be propped up and too tight at the wither.
 To determine the problem, put your saddle on with no padding underneath and do not cinch up.
 Try to run your hand in between your horse and the saddle from the front.
 Your hand should be in a palm up position with the back of your hand against your horse; your palm feeling along the bottom of your saddle.
 If your hand slides in easily, then you have enough room at the wither and the Cavallo Total Comfort System Wedge Pad with all its benefits and features would be a very good solution to your balance problem.
 Whilst all Cavallo pads create more room at the wither, they cannot make your saddle wider.
 If your hand really has difficultly sliding in, your saddle is too tight at the wither and you should consider a new saddle.